-- A. Within 30 days of the receipt of the transmittal by the Clerk of the Board of Supervisors, or as soon as practicable, the Board of Supervisors shall hold a public hearing thereon and may adopt, modify or reject the action(s) recommended by the Commission In the alternative, the Board of Supervisors may refer the proposed action(s) to the Commission for further hearings, consideration or study.
+A. Within 630 days of the receipt of the transmittal by the Clerk of the Board of Supervisors of an action by -the Commission pursuant to Section 17.##.100, or as soon as practicable, the Board of Supervisors shall hold a public hearing thereon. and The Board may adopt, modify or reject the action(s) recommended by the Commission, however, if the owner of the subject property has not provided written consent to the designation prior to the action by the Board if the Board is considering a non-recommendation of the Commission, the historic resource shall not be placed on the Alameda County Register except by unanimous voteaction by the Board of Supervisors.
+In the alternative, the Board of Supervisors may refer the proposed action(s) to the Commission for further hearings, consideration or study.
 The historic resource shall not be placed on the Alameda County Register if the owner does not provide written consent to the designation prior to the action by the Board of Supervisors.
 Adoption of any inclusion on or deletion from the Alameda County Register shall be made by uncodified ordinance which shall contain findings of fact in support of each designation.
-The uncodified ordinance shall identify significant feature(s) or characteristic(s) of resources added to the Alameda County Register, and shall identify contributing resources and non-contributing resources in a historic preservation district. - B. Notice of public hearing shall be provided in accordance with Section 17.##.120.
+The uncodified ordinance shall identify significant feature(s) or characteristic(s) of resources added to the Alameda County Register, and shall identify contributing resources and non-contributing resources in a historic preservation district.

+- B. Notice of public hearing shall be provided in accordance with Section 17.##.120.
 In addition, notice shall be published once not less than ten (10) days before the hearing in a newspaper of general circulation. - C. A historic resource placed on the Register shall be subject to the provisions set forth in this chapter.